Winter Heptagon: Critical reception

 According to Janice Sim of Vogue Singapore, Winter Heptagon is an album that showcases all the group's distinctive traits and allows to easily glean the tenacity and specific charms of the seven members.
 Rolling Stone India praised the versatility and musical diversity given by the collaboration of the members.
 For Denver Del Rosario of The Inquirer, Winter Heptagon does not have a unified sound or style, but is a galaxy of genres, "a celebration of Got7's artistic evolution, both as a group of seven and as individuals" in which the goal is not cohesion, but "an exhibit of what a group can achieve when allowed to own its sound".

+Journalist Jeon Hyo-jin has indicated Winter Heptagon as an album to listen to get to know the group's "sophisticated musical world," considering it an easy listen despite the different genres and including it among his personal recommendations both in January 2025, and at the end of the year.
 On July 26, 2025, it was listed in Screen Rant's "The 10 best K-pop albums released in 2025 so far" list.

+At the end of the year, "Python" ranked sixth among the 25 best K-pop songs of the year according to Billboard Brasil.

 Commercial performance

 Winter Heptagon debuted at #3 on the South Korean Circle Weekly Album Chart, selling just over 126,000 copies in its month of release.
 It also sold 1,897 copies in Japan, entering at #24 on the Oricon Physical Album chart for the week of January 20–26, 2025.